HumanCellAtlas/data-store/README.md

     }
 '

-#### CI/CD with Travis CI
+#### CI/CD with Travis CI and GitLab

-We use [Travis CI](https://travis-ci.com/HumanCellAtlas/data-store) for continuous integration testing and deployment.
-When `make test` succeeds, Travis CI deploys the application into the `dev` stage on AWS for every commit that goes on the master branch.
-This behavior is defined in the `deploy` section of `.travis.yml`.
+We use [Travis CI](https://travis-ci.com/HumanCellAtlas/data-store) for continuous unit testing that does not involve deployed components.
+A private [GitLab](https://about.gitlab.com) instance is used for deployment to the `dev` environment if unit tests pass, as well as further testing of deployed components, for every commit on the `master` branch.
+GitLab testing results are announced on the `data-store-eng` Slack channel in the [HumanCellAtlas](https://humancellatlas.slack.com) workspace.
+Travis behaviour is defined in `.travis.yml`, and GitLab behaviour is defined in `.gitlab-ci.yml`.

 #### Authorizing Travis CI to deploy